gammag4/vdst/README.md

 the model aims to generate a new view/depth in the scene, given the camera properties and pose of the target view.

 We propose VDST to investigate the capability of Transformer-based models in solving the task of RGB-D Novel View Synthesis.
+This type of Transformer-based architecture for Novel View Synthesis is not new and was not originally proposed by us.
-It is based primarily on the architecture of [LVSM](https://haian-jin.github.io/projects/LVSM/) and, just like it, is also generalizable to novel scenes and also follows its philosophy of minimizing inductive bias.
+In our case, we based it primarily on the architecture of [LVSM](https://haian-jin.github.io/projects/LVSM/) and its philosophy, though there are other similar architectures as well, with [SRT](https://srt-paper.github.io/) being another relevant example.

+This model has two main advantages in comparison to other methods:

+- Due to the generalization ability of Transformer-based models across domains, it is capable of generalizing to novel scenes that follow a similar distribution to the original training data;
+- Following the same philosophy as LVSM, our architecture also tries to minimize the inductive bias of the model, and we hypothesize that this allows it to achieve better results than other methods when trained for longer periods with sufficiently large amounts of data, although we do not have enough computational resources to verify this, leaving it for future work.

 ## Training